algolia/kubernetes-hands-on/12-resources/README.md

 Specifying `0.5` (or `500m`, which means 500 millicpu), will give half of a CPU to your pod.

 The RAM resource is measured in the number of bytes of RAM the pod will use.
-Specifying `123Mi` (or `128974848`, which means 128974848 bytes), will give that many RAM to your pod.
+Specifying `123Mi` (or `128974848`, which means 128974848 bytes), will give that much RAM to your pod.

 ## `requests` vs `limits`

-Kubernetes let's you configure the `requests` and the `limits` for each resource.
+Kubernetes lets you configure the `requests` and the `limits` for each resource.

 They are put on at the container level: